Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.1 K/9, which ranks 25th in the league.
+- The Marlins pitching staff ranks 24th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Marlins have a 4.79 team ERA that ranks 20th among all league pitching staffs.
+- The Marlins have the 19th-ranked team ERA among all MLB pitching staffs (4.60).

-- The Marlins rank 15th in baseball in home runs allowed (16 total, 1.1 per game).
+- Marlins pitchers combine to give up 16 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- Garrett (0-0) gets the starting nod for the Marlins, his second this season.
+- Alcantara gets the start for the Marlins, his fourth of the season.
+He is 1-1 with a 5.79 ERA and 11 strikeouts in 18 2/3 innings pitched.

-- In his last time out on Sunday, the lefty tossed 4 2/3 innings against the New York Mets, allowing two earned runs while surrendering nine hits.
+- In his most recent appearance on Monday, the right-hander threw four innings against the Philadelphia Phillies, giving up nine earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.